 - Use a cane or crutch when a sore knee becomes overwhelming.
 This won't work if both knees are sore, because you need to use the non-sore knee for weight-bearing as you swing or bend the sore knee.

 - Reduce your body weight, even by a little bit.
 You might be pleasantly surprised by a reduction in knee pain.

-- Don't make things worse for your knees with high impact activities: running, kick boxing, jumping, squats.
+- Don't make things worse for your knees with high impact activities: running, kick boxing, jumping, improper form for squats.
 Instead, substitute non-weight bearing activity like swimming or stationary biking as you cross-train for hiking.